AB de Villiers: Career

 De Villiers is a right-handed batter who accumulated 8765 runs in Tests including 22 centuries and 46 fifties.
 He holds the record for most Test innings without registering a duck (78), before being dismissed for naught against Bangladesh in November 2008.
 He also holds the second-highest individual score by a South African batsman, with an unbeaten 278.
-Until 2012 he was an occasional wicket-keeper for South Africa, although after the retirement of regular Test keeper Mark Boucher and under his own captaincy he has started to regularly keep wicket for the national side in Tests, ODIs and T20Is.
+Until 2012 he was an occasional wicket-keeper for South Africa, although after the retirement of regular Test keeper Mark Boucher and under his own captaincy he has started to regularly keep wicket for the national team in Tests, ODIs and T20Is.
 He gave up wicket-keeping in 2015 and handed the gloves to debutant Quinton de Kock.

 He holds the records for the fastest 50 (16 balls), 100 (31 balls) and 150 (64 balls) of all time in One Day Internationals by any batsmen, and also holds the fastest hundred by a South African in Tests and the fastest 50 by South African in T20Is.
 He is a three-time ICC ODI player of the year, winning the award in 2010, 2014 and 2015.

-After the 2011 Cricket World Cup he succeeded Graeme Smith as captain of the national ODI side, and became Test captain after the second Test of the home series against England in 2015/16.
+After the 2011 Cricket World Cup he succeeded Graeme Smith as captain of the national ODI team, and became Test captain after the second Test of the home series against England in 2015/16.
 He stepped down from Test captaincy in December 2016 due to an elbow injury which kept him out of the team for a long period.

 AB de Villiers is claimed by many to be a multifaceted, versatile sportsperson, having excelled in various sports such as golf, rugby, tennis, and hockey.
 But AB himself admitted that he was never good in other sports except cricket like what others claim to be and also insisted that he never considered himself as a child prodigy.
 He insisted that he was pretty decent at rugby and golf but refused to admit that he held national records in swimming.
 He openly made such statements to public and has also mentioned it in his autobiography titled AB: The Autobiography, in response to the "falsehoods and exaggerations" about his all-round abilities.